 Download our fact sheets to learn more about the proposal and the impacts for nurses, patients and their families.

-These ratios would have to be maintained at all times (both day and night shifts), in all hospitals, with no flexibility, regardless of circumstances or level of experience.
+The ratios in Question 1 would have to be maintained at all times (both day and night shifts), in all hospitals, with no flexibility, regardless of circumstances or level of experience.

 Delays in care for patients, unit closures and patient transfers.
-Loss of autonomy for nurses, increase in floating, change in shift length and schedules.
+Loss of autonomy for nurses, increase in floating and change in shift length and schedules.

-We took a closer look at the studies and not one addresses unit-specific ratios or validates a rigid mandate for nurse staffing.
+We took a closer look at the studies and not one addresses unit-specific ratios or validates the rigid mandate for nurse staffing in Question 1.

 A comprehensive review of the undocumented claims in the MNA mailer and the facts, including citations.